fuel-infra/jimmy/DEVELOPMENT.rst

 ``plugins/plugin-name/``

   Each plugin is python module or package.
-Jim itself is just a runner which performs some pipelines specified by jim configuration and script parameters.
+Jimmy itself is just a runner which performs some pipelines specified by jimmy configuration and script parameters.
 Every other functionality is implemented as plugins (which may come with distribution or be added by end-user).
 For example, ``plugins/gearman/`` package corresponds to Jenkins Gearman plugin configuration.